osmbe/website/_posts/2017-05-19-en-motm-marek_kleciak.md

 ## Why do you map?
 I love the idea of open source.
 I have teached the [Kathmandu Living Labs](http://www.kathmandulivinglabs.org/) team in Nepal before earthquake.
 They used this knowledge for production of maps for rescue teams after the earthquake.

-## What is the most difficult part of mapping ?
+## What is the most difficult part of mapping?
 I don´t understand this question :-) In my eyes it is wonderful and easy to understand project.
 Maybe I´m too long in this business.

-## What are your mapping plans for the near future ?
+## What are your mapping plans for the near future?
 I wish to improve the OSM map of [Nepal](http://www.openstreetmap.org/relation/184633#map=7/28.425/84.133).
 I like this beautiful country and nice, friendly Nepali.
 Especially mapping of forest areas is in my eyes of special value: Where are forests, there are no people.
 This knowledge is important for disaster management.
 And new earthquakes are  very likely to happen in Nepal.